[?] Subscribe To The Bookkeeping Blog

 Protect Yourself and Your Business

-An audit trail provides protection in the event of a dispute or a tax audit.
+An audit trail provides protection in the event of a dispute or tax audit.
 It can also protect your business against fraud ... and it's a good bookkeeping practice.

-This is the second item in my list of good bookkeeping practices categories.
 Technically speaking, an audit trail is when there is a visual indication of a procedure having been done or a transaction having been made ... follow the money.

 For now, just keep in the back of your mind that good internal controls and segregation of duties is essential to reduce the possibility of fraud in your business.